All Episodes

 And yet they're all doubling down on this rather than trying to find ways to build a bridge to these people.

-I don't know if they really, really are that out of touch, or if they are totally supremely aware of how much they are resented and disliked and so forth, and just don't care.
+I don't know if they really, really are that out of touch or if they are totally supremely aware of how much they are resented and disliked and so forth and just don't care, except every four years at election time.

-Folks, this is not the difference in the Republicans and Democrats on this is I mean, you got Bernie Sanders.
+This is not, the difference in the Republicans and Democrats on this is, I mean, you got Bernie Sanders.

 Okay.